Tax Tax Advice

 Trading losses, like profits, are reported on your annual Corporation Tax return in line with HMRC’s guidelines.

-If your claim covers your latest accounting period, enter ‘0’ in box 155 on form CT600 and put the full amount of the loss in box 780.
-You should also enter the whole loss, or as much of the loss as you can claim, in box 275 against your total profits.
+If your claim covers the company’s latest accounting period, HMRC says you should enter ‘0’ in box 155 on form CT600, put the full amount of the trading loss in box 780, and enter the whole loss, or as much as you are claiming against total profits, in box 275.
+If the return includes amounts carried back from later accounting periods, box 280 should also be marked, and the computations must identify the accounting period or periods from which the losses are carried back.

 Claiming relief for trading losses

-• You could set the trading loss against total profits in your current accounting period
+• You can set the loss against total profits of the same accounting period.

 Current accounting period